 What is SA Health doing to improve the accuracy of the report?

 SA Health will continue to work with clinicians and administrative staff to improve the accuracy of the waiting lists and develop an outpatient reporting system that will provide timely and consistent information about outpatient waiting times for metropolitan specialist clinics.

 With the thousands of referrals in different systems across SA Health, this is a large task and may take some time.
 Until then, hospitals will continue to review their outpatient waiting lists to confirm that patients on the list still require their appointments to improve the information reported.

 What is SA Health doing to ensure patients are seen in a timely manner?

 SA Health is committed to delivering the best care and services to the South Australian community.

 We are working with clinicians and administrative staff to review outpatient waiting list information to learn what is causing the delays for patients and put plans in place to reduce the time it takes for a patient to have an appointment based on their clinical need.
 In some services this may mean looking at different ways to provide services.

-Information about hospital outpatient waiting times has not previously been regularly reported by SA Health.
+Information about hospital outpatient waiting times was not regularly reported by SA Health prior to 1 July 2018.
 SA Health hospitals have a number outpatient reporting systems that have different reporting outpatient waiting list capabilities.
 At this time, the accuracy and consistency of the outpatient waiting time information is a challenge for hospitals and the Department for Health and Wellbeing.

 SA Health recognises the importance of having accurate outpatient specialist appointment waiting times for patients and their doctors to make informed decisions about treatment options.